DoNOF/DoNOF-Documentation/docs/Getting-Started.rst

 Running script
 ^^^^^^^^^^^^^^

-You can found in DoNOF GitHub repository the scripts we usually employ to run the program.
+You can found in DoNOF GitHub repository the scripts we usually employ to run the program, inluding those necessary after INTEL or GCC compilation.

 A very simple serial running script may read as::